abo3skr2019/DistSystem-Assignment2/Assignment1.md

 ### ChatGPT Answer

-Keywords: Network , AWS ,  , Subscription Model , Risks
+Keywords: Network , AWS, Subscription Model , Risks

+Prompt :
-Prompt : " write a meaningful sentences that link the two keywords cloud and datacenter. the sentence must contain the words cloud, datacenter, and **Keyword** "
+ " write a meaningful sentences that link the two keywords cloud and datacenter. the sentence must contain the words cloud, datacenter, and **Keyword** "

 #### Subscription Model :

+Response :
-Response : " Many businesses are shifting from traditional datacenters to the cloud, leveraging a **subscription model** to reduce upfront infrastructure costs and scale resources dynamically. "
+" Many businesses are shifting from traditional datacenters to the cloud, leveraging a **subscription model** to reduce upfront infrastructure costs and scale resources dynamically. "

 #### AWS :

+Response :
-Response : " **AWS** provides cloud computing services that enable businesses to reduce reliance on traditional datacenters by offering scalable and on-demand infrastructure solutions. "
+ " **AWS** provides cloud computing services that enable businesses to reduce reliance on traditional datacenters by offering scalable and on-demand infrastructure solutions. "

 #### Network :

+Response :
-Response : " A cloud service relies on a robust **network** infrastructure to efficiently connect users to the datacenter, where computing resources and storage are managed. "
+" A cloud service relies on a robust **network** infrastructure to efficiently connect users to the datacenter, where computing resources and storage are managed. "

 #### Risks :

+Response :
-Response : " Storing data in the cloud reduces the need for a physical datacenter, but it also introduces security and compliance **risks** that organizations must carefully manage. "
+" Storing data in the cloud reduces the need for a physical datacenter, but it also introduces security and compliance **risks** that organizations must carefully manage. "

 ## Question 3